-Aaron Ryan, Flight Associate & Outreach Manager, aryan21@lsu.edu
+Aaron Ryan, Student Flight Program Instructor & Outreach Coordinator, aryan21@lsu.edu

-Additionally, all member institutions have appointed an institutional coordinator who sits on the LaSPACE Advisory Council and is available to discuss opportunities and processes related to LaSPACE programs.
-Contact information for all advisors is provided below.
-For institutions with a vacancy, contact the program manager listed above.
+Additionally, all member institutions have appointed an affiliate representative who sits on the LaSPACE Advisory Council and is available to discuss opportunities and processes related to LaSPACE programs.
+Contact information for all affiliates is provided below.
+For institutions with a vacancy, contact the LaSPACE program office at LSU.

-LaSPACE Affiliate Institutional Coordinators
+LaSPACE Affiliate Representatives